Aeroflot Flight 721: Synopsis

 At 21:10 the air traffic controller asked the flight to report back when it had reached an altitude of 600 m.
 The crew began a left turn of 100° to switch course after doing so the Il-18 landing gear was lowered and decreased the rate of descent to 36 km/h (2,000 fpm).
 In the process of doing so the crew forgot that the minimum altitude for entering the turn was 1200 m and they should not have exited the turn at an altitude lower than 900 m in order to avoid colliding with a mountain ridge in the area at 790 m.
 It would only be safe to occupy an altitude of 600 meters once the aircraft was 12.7 km from the front of the runway.
 The weather was clear but was quite dark out when the Il-18 was preparing for landing.
 When the crew heard the command to report when they had reached 600 meters when they were still at an altitude of 1200 meters, seeing the airport lights and not further trying to calculate their position, the crew thought they were closer to the airport than anticipated and began the descent to 600 meters.
 The crew did not notice at the time that their bearing was at 140° (which became 151° in the process of turning) was well off from the 190° needed for the landing.
 When the controller informed them that he had lost the flight from radar.
 The controller did not notice, and hence did not inform the crew that their bearing was significantly off from the 190° for beginning the straight-in landing.

 When the crew reported reaching an altitude of 600 meters the air traffic controller, still not understanding that the aircraft was not near the point where it was safe to fly at that altitude, instructed the aircraft to descend to 400 meters thinking it ready for final approach.
-At 21:11, 26 km north-west of the airport, the Il-18 it crashed into a wooded hillside at an elevation of 550 m feet, killing all nine crew members and 78 of the 84 passengers.
+At 21:11, 26 km north-west of the airport, the Il-18 crashed into a wooded hillside at an elevation of 550 m feet, killing all nine crew members and 78 of the 84 passengers.
 Debris from the accident spread out across a 250-meter distance; a fire broke out in the remains of the aircraft and destroyed much of what remained of the airliner.
 All six survivors, which included three children, were seriously injured.